TasengMancheykhun/parallel_programming/README.md

     * endif

     * Code inside this will be ignored by gcc compiler when -fopenmp is not used during compilation and sun as normal code.
 The directive #pragma omp parallel is also ignored and the code runs serially.

+  * Matrix Addition using #pragma omp parallel for

 ## open MPI concepts: